ihr-it-projekt/DayZModsInfo/TBWarParty/Configs/ArenaMatchConfigs.md

 {
     "version": "1", // never change this, internal version number "isInitialized": 1, // never change this.
 Internal usage "arenaObjectsConfigFile": "Colosseum", // Name of the arena, will use to display the name in game.
+You can also load your arena via DayZ Editor Loader, it is not needed to add the file name here.
+Leave it empty if no arena objects should be loaded by TBWarParty
     "playersCount": [ // how many players can join a match, this value will use to set the min and max players for a match 10,
         15